 Music Publishing Explained for Musicians

-While music publishing is a tricky concept to understand, it has the potential to become one of the most rewarding and lucrative revenue streams for artists.
-So although it can be a bit complex and daunting at first, it’s important for artists to understand to boost your income and make you music viable as a long-term career.
-We're here to explain how musicians can start earning even more money from their music by claiming publishing royalties.
+So although it can be a bit complex and daunting at first, artists need to understand how music publishing can seriously boost their incomes and make their music viable as a long-term career.
+Follow our guide below to learn how musicians can start earning even more money from their music by claiming publishing royalties.

-Before we can get our head around music publishing, we need to understand how music copyright works.
+Before we can get our heads around music publishing, we first need to understand how music copyright works.

 Music copyright relates to which songwriters (or copyright owners) are owed money in the form of publishing royalties, every time their music is used.

-There are actually two copyrights for every single track.
+There are two copyrights needed for every single track.
 One copyright for the sound recording, and one copyright for the composition.

 1. The Sound Recording (Master Rights)